 4. Arin Sharnaz bt.
-Ahmad Rashdi, founder of Sifters Asia
+Ahmad Rashdi, founder of Tala Records Asia

 “You have to do your research from A to Z before you get into running a business.”

-And that’s exactly what Sifters Asia’s founder, Arin Sharnaz, did when she decided to continue her granduncle’s legacy from Manchester – a second-hand record shop, Sifters Records – by starting Sifters Asia in Gasket Alley, PJ, about 7 months ago.
+And that’s exactly what the founder of Tala Records Asia (formerly Sifters Asia), Arin Sharnaz, did when she decided to continue her granduncle’s legacy from Manchester – a second-hand record shop, Sifters Records – by starting Tala Records Asia in Gasket Alley, PJ, about 7 months ago.